 With an anticipated hiring date of April 2018, the Board seeks a collaborative, forward-thinking, visionary, and innovative executive who will be a respected voice and thought-leader in the regional, national, and international conversation for independent accreditation in the rapidly changing higher education landscape.

-The NWCCU is one of the seven regional accreditors of postsecondary degree-granting institutions.
+The NWCCU is one of the seven institutional accreditors of postsecondary degree-granting institutions.
 A distinguishing hallmark of American higher education is its system of regional institutional accreditation bodies.
 This system supports the variety and richness of higher education institutions, including private and public, along with non-profit and proprietary frameworks.

 While providing oversight to ensure quality, integrity, and reliable student learning outcomes, NWCCU like its partner regional bodies, encourages and supports diversity, flexibility, and creativity among its accredited institutions.
 Through its work, the Commission fosters continuous institutional improvement and assures the membership and its constituencies, including the public, that accredited institutions are fulfilling their missions in service to their students and the public good.

-With headquarters in Seattle, NWCCU covers the largest geographical area of all regional accreditors, encompassing the vibrant and diverse seven states of Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington, as well as including some institutions in British Columbia, Canada.
+With headquarters in Seattle, NWCCU covers the largest geographical area of all institutional accreditors, encompassing the vibrant and diverse seven states of Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington, as well as including some institutions in British Columbia, Canada.
 Its 162-member institutions include public, private, tribal, and international colleges and universities, serving about 1.3 million students.

 The mission of the NWCCU is to assure educational quality, enhance institutional effectiveness, and foster continuous improvement of colleges and universities in the Northwest region.
 The commission accomplishes its mission through analytical institutional self-assessment and comprehensive peer-review based upon criteria that are objectively and equitably applied to institutions with diverse missions, characteristics, and cultures.